Central Production Kitchen – Nuclear New Build Site

 Working with architects Smith Gamblin, TCi finalised building design and construction programme in line with the client’s project delivery timescale, in order to meet the growing demand for catering provisions.

-With the site secured and safety procedures in place, ground works commenced on 7th August 2017, preparing footings for the steelwork, utilities and drainage.
+With the site secured and safety procedures in place, ground works commenced, preparing footings for the steelwork, utilities and drainage.
 By week 5 the first steels arrived onsite and the structure took shape over the following 6 weeks.

 The plant room mezzanine was constructed and all concrete floors laid by week 17, allowing the installation of plant to begin, including HVAC and M&E provisions alongside a 26,000l water storage tank and emergency escape routes.